Min Zhu (entrepreneur)

-Min Zhu (朱敏; born 1948) is an American entrepreneur and philanthropist.
-Zhu is the co-founder and former president and chief technical officer of WebEx.
+Min Zhu (朱敏; born 1948) is a Chinese American businessman and philanthropist.
+He is the co-founder and former president and chief technical officer of WebEx.

-Biography
+Early life and education

+Min Zhu was born in 1948 in Ningbo, China.
+In his twenties, Zhu was among a number of Chinese intellectuals compelled to work on a farm for seven years as part of a government policy intended to reeducate the country's intelligentsia with communist ideologies.
+At the age of 30, he studied at Zhejiang University, where he graduated with a bachelor's degree in mechanical engineering.

+After the Chinese government eased restrictions on emigration, Zhu moved to the United States, where he attended Stanford University on scholarship and graduated with an M.S. in engineering economic systems.

+Career

-Born in Ningbo, Zhu received his bachelor's degree from Zhejiang University.
-He also holds an M.S. in Engineering from Stanford University.
-He developed his technology expertise at the IBM Scientific Center in Palo Alto, California.
+Zhu developed his technology expertise at the IBM Scientific Center in Palo Alto, California.
 He was also the deputy to the chief technical officer of Price Waterhouse and the vice president of Expert Edge, a software design company.
 In 1991, Zhu co-founded Future Labs, one of the first companies to produce multi-point document collaboration software.
 Quarterdeck acquired Future Labs in 1996, and Zhu went on to co-found WebEx with Subrah Iyar.

 On May 13, 2005, Zhu resigned from WebEx and left the United States.
-Zhu continues to serve as a science and technology advisor to the municipal government of San Jose, a member of the University of California President's Board on Science and Innovation, a board director of the Hua Yuan Science and Technology Association and a partner at New Enterprise Associates.
+He continues to serve as a science and technology advisor to the municipal government of San Jose, a member of the University of California President's Board on Science and Innovation, a board director of the Hua Yuan Science and Technology Association and a partner at New Enterprise Associates.

 In September 2005, NEA announced plans to back Chinese venture firm Northern Light Venture Capital.
-This venture fund is raising a first, $100 million fund this fall.
-NEA general partner Scott Sandell described his firm's relationship to Northern Light as akin to a "special LP," whereby Northern Light will receive part of its institutional backing from NEA and provide NEA with deal flow.
-The new firm, founded by Zhu along with Chinese entrepreneurs Feng Deng and Yan Ke, will share office space in China with NEA venture partner Xiaodong Jiang.

-Min Zhu is the father of Erin Zhu, CEO of OpenNote.
-Erin is a graduate of Stanford Graduate School of Business, where she was a Sloan Fellow.
-She and her husband Blixa Bargeld are featured in the 2010 book Designing Media written by Bill Moggridge about 37 of the most influential people in the media industry.
-Blixa Bargeld is the founder and lead vocalist of the German band Einstürzende Neubauten.
-The couple resides in San Francisco, Beijing and Berlin with their daughter.

-Retirement

-On May 13, 2005, WebEx announced that Zhu was stepping down as WebEx's CTO and retiring to China, where he would serve as a "WebEx Fellow."
+Personal life

+Min Zhu is the father of Erin Zhu, CEO of OpenNote, and the father-in-law of her husband, the musician Blixa Bargeld.